saintsal/saintsal.github.io/_posts/2016-10-30-learn-to-manage-personal-data.md

 While these companies claim to protect your privacy, there's a loophole they all use - they say they share the data with "trusted Third Parties."
 This allows them to share the data to other companies, which de-anonymise it and package it.

+# Big Data means big changes

 Now, it's starting to get used in other places.

 Take, for example, job applications.
 An easy first-pass to screen out candidates is to run them through a simple system like a credit check.
 "Here's everyone that applied, score them all and give me the top 100 for interview."
 Again, the hiring company here doesn't mind missing a couple good candidates with low scores if they can be sure their time on the 100 interviews is generally better spent.
 That margin of error costs people opportunities.

 The same type of screen is already happening with screening for health insurance, for voting eligibility, and a wider and wider range of critical services.
+People are being rejected for health insurance, and turned away at the polls because of the way personal data is used.

 In a way, learning to understand your personal data, and keep it private, is the same as learning to manage your personal credit.
 It's just as smart to invest in your "financial literacy" as it is to invest in your "personal data literacy."
 There's a system out there that's not designed for you, but for the needs of companies that want something from you, and for you to come out ahead, you'll need to understand it.